ryomenhaider/Sentinel/README.md

 4. **Serve** — expose everything through a REST API and a single-page React dashboard.
 5. **Monitor** — track model drift (PSI + KS) and alert via email/Slack.

-The backend and frontend are fully decoupled: the API is a pure JSON service, and the SPA can be hosted anywhere. **PostgreSQL is the only external dependency of the backend.**

-> **Status:** every pipeline, model, endpoint, and dashboard page listed below is implemented and runnable.
-See [Roadmap](#roadmap) for what's next.

 ---

 ## Highlights